 Attendance at all departmental seminars is required for all semesters until graduation for both MS and PhD students.
-PhD students must present one 30 min departmental seminar per year describing their research progress during the last year, starting in their 3rd year.
+PhD students must present one 30-45 min departmental seminar per year describing their research progress during the last year, starting in their 3rd year.
 MD/PhD students may be exempted from presenting during those times they are fulfilling requirements specific to the MD portion of their degree.
-They must still, however, attend all departmental seminars.
+They are highly encouraged to attend all departmental seminars.